Babylush/odin-recipes/README.md

 Hello!
 In this project called Recipes, I will be displaying and putting to use a variety of HTML skills and knowledge I have acquired.
 This will include working with links,images,lists and begginner coding comprehension.
+This is my first official project and it made me realize how much I've learned in this subject.